LightJason/lightjason.github.io/content/knowledgebase/lambdaexpressions.md

 <br>

-_But, what if some of her friend have be invited via different kind of messenger?_
+_But, what if some of her friends have to be invited via different kinds of messengers?_

 Here the feature that LightJason executes [&#8594; plans](../plansandrules) with different plan signatures in parallel comes into play.
 Alice simply creates a plan `+!sendinvitation( Friend )` to do the job.
 This plan gets executed in the next cycle (see [&#8594; advanced triggering](../triggering)) and can also decide on how each friend can be reached best.